ctrf-io/ai-test-reporter/README.md

 # AI Test Reporter

-Enrich your test report with AI error analysis using leading AI models from OpenAI and Anthropic Claude.
+Generate AI test summaries using leading AI models from OpenAI and Anthropic Claude.
 Integrate with Developer tooling to provide AI summaries where you need them.

 ## **⭐⭐ If you find this project useful, consider giving it a GitHub star ⭐⭐**